CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 Access, access and access rights SHOULD be regulated, both for outsourcing service personnel and outsourcing customers.
 It should also be regulated which permissions auditors and other examiners receive.
 It should always be awarded only as many rights as it is necessary for the task perception.
 It SHOULD provide a regulated procedure for the allocation, management and withdrawal of entitlements.

 #### OPS.3.1.A12 Change Management [IT Operations, Change Manager]
 There should be guidelines for making changes to IT components, software or configuration data.
-It SHOULD be stipulated that security aspects are also taken into account when making changes.
+It SHOULD be stipulated that safety aspects should also be taken into account when making changes.
 All changes SHOULD be planned, tested, approved and documented.
 The nature and extent of the documentation on the changes SHOULD be coordinated and provided with the outsourcing customer.
 SHOOTING solutions should be worked out before changes are made.
 For larger, security-relevant changes, the information security management of the outsourcing institution SHOULD be involved in advance.

 #### OPS.3.1.A13 Secure migration for outsourcing projects